bvanschy/SoftwareEngineering/Processes/agile.md

 ### Regular delivery of software
 Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.

-Delivery working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter time scale.
+Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter time scale.

 Working software is the primary measure of progress.